khalid-hussain/shaheen/chap6.md

 Abu Dawood got up and went out running.

-After a while Abu Dawood entered the room with Badr Bin Mughira and Bashir Bin Hassan.
+After a while Abu Dawood entered the room with Badr bin Mughira and Bashir Bin Hassan.
 Bashir took a cursory glance at Angela and Maria, then, carried each one of them to their beds, one after the other.
 In the meantime, a servant came carrying his bag of medicines.
 Bashir took out a bottle after opening the